SEM Questions Posts from the Internet Marketing Blog

 The following questions were asked during last week's "Five Myths About Quality Score" webinar.
 You can read the answers to more Quality Score FAQs here.
 Q: Does landing page load time effect Quality Score?
 A: Yes, the load time of your landing pages and site in general is a factor in your AdWords Quality Score, albeit not the most important factor.

 Google takes load times into account because they have a significant effect on user experience.
 To reduce your load times, try optimizing your images and CSS and doing away with unnecessary animation, such as moving ads.
 Q: You said that CPC bid does not affect Quality Score.
 But a higher ad may have a higher CTR, so does it indirectly affect QS?
 A: Google normalizes your click-through rate based on your ad position.
-You are expected to get a h... > Read more
+Your expected CTR is higher... > Read more

 Yesterday, one of our resident AdWords experts, Andy Stefano, led a webinar called "Five Myths About Quality Score."
 He received the following question from one of the attendees.
 Below you'll find Andy's answer.
 Is it possible that some businesses inherently get a low keyword Quality Score because they are in low-volume industries?
 For example, we are in the horse topical treatment industry – that will never get as much interest as, say, the golf or football industry.